HamedFarahani89/AI-Lab/README.md

 Join me in the exploration of AI technologies, share insights, and contribute to the collective intelligence of the AI community.

+### Numpy array
+This Python script demonstrates basic array operations using NumPy to understand array shapes.

 ### Logistic Regression Optimization perspective vs. sklearn notebook:

 In this notebook, I aimed to provide an example of implementing loss and cost functions.
 Additionally, I generated a binary class dataset and performed classification using gradient descent through both iterative (loop-based) and vectorized implementations.
 Finally, I compared the results with the implementation provided by the scikit-learn library.